 According to Jill M. Steinberg, a health care attorney with Baker Donelson in Memphis, TN, the Health Insurance Portability and Accountability Act (HIPAA) would prevent an ED physician from discussing a patient's HIV status with any other person, even if that person could be potentially exposed to an infectious disease.

-Instead, the ED physician should do what he or she can to obtain permission from the patient to disclose the information, and/or make a strong recommendation to the patient himself to disclose his HIV status.
+Instead, the ED physician should do what he or she can to obtain permission from the patient to disclose the information and/or make a strong recommendation to the patient to disclose his or her HIV status.
 "The physician should also document in the patient's record that he was counseled to avoid unprotected intercourse, stop using drugs, and warn all of his sex partners of their potential exposure," she says.

 There appears to be no private right of action for a HIPAA violation.
 Patients complaining of violations are required to file their grievance with the Office of Civil Rights.
 However, suits may be filed by patients alleging a breach of confidentiality based upon state law rights of privacy.